liebenlito/liebenlito.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='math.uinjakarta.id'>Department of Mathematics, UIN Syarif Hidayatullah Jakarta</a>.
-If you can't stand the fatigue of study, you will feel the poignant of stupidity.
-(Imam Syafi'i).
+subtitle: <a href='https://math.uinjakarta.id'>Department of Mathematics, UIN Syarif Hidayatullah Jakarta</a>. <em>If you can't stand the fatigue of study, you will feel the poignant of stupidity.
+(Imam Syafi'i) </em>.

 profile:
   align: right